 Notable races

-Taxis are available from Windsor & Eton Riverside station to the racecourse, but an altogether more pleasant way to travel is on the river taxi service – especially in the summer.
-Taking just 10 minutes from Barry Avenue Promenade (just a short walk from the station), you’ll get to enjoy the meandering River Thames and the on-board bar.
+Taxis are available from Windsor & Eton Riverside station to the racecourse, but the river taxi is a great alternative – especially in the summer.
+Taking just 10 minutes from Barry Avenue Promenade (a short walk from the station), you’ll get to enjoy the meandering River Thames and the on-board bar.